N-shamim/N-shamim/README.md

 ## Hi there 👋

-I am a frontend dev , learning everyday to be better .
+I am a remote website dev , learning everyday to be better .
 With great love for open source